FionaLi092951/AppenPraiseReact/README.md

 2. In Channel '#appenpraise', write command "/appenpraise @FionaLi did something great" and send the message message "ok" will be responsed.

-3. The praise will be added, and can be displayed by api and ui page
+3. The praise will be added, and can be fetched by API and displayed on UI page.